Installing InnoKB Server

 <div><input type=hidden name=cookie value=1></div>

-where the 'hostname' should be replaced with your own host name or IP address;
+where the 'hostname' is the host name or IP address you specified;

 The above form will let users login to the viewer interface.
 To login to other